sigpwny/sigpwny.github.io-archive/_meetings/intro-shell.md

 goal: "Learn the basics of Unix and command lines."
 how-to-run: [
 	"In email, ask people to set up a shell.",
+	"Ask the presenter to solve the first 5 levels of Bandit ahead of time.", "Walk around and help people set up shells.",
-	"Have the presenter solve the first 5 levels of Bandit.", ]
+	"Have the presenter slowly solve the first 5 levels up on the projector."
+	]
 list-of-topics: [
 	"Unix is a categorization of operating system focused on modularity.",